thomas5566/new-django-react-app/README.md

 # Movie Web App

-This is a Movie App built in [ReactJS].
+- This is a Movie App built in ReactJS and Django REST framework.
-It uses Scrapy crawl web informations and Django REST framework Database API.
+- It uses Scrapy crawl web informations and Django REST framework Database API.

 ## Features
 - Scrapy 2.0